-Some time this year, a close friend of mine, invited me to a function.
+A few years ago, a close friend of mine, invited me to a function.

 My initial response was, “Ooh, I would love to come, it will be so much fun”.
 Even though I was drowning in debt and struggling month to month, I said yes.

 On top of stressing over my bills, I now had this added stress of figuring out how I would pay to attend this function.

 I knew I couldn’t afford it.
 If I did have that kind of money, I should be putting it towards my debts and bills.

 Having been in a similar situation not so long ago, I remembered the guilt, anger and frustration I felt after spending money that I didn't have for a family event, almost to the point of resentment.

 I really didn’t want to disappoint my friend.

 Was it me not disappointing them, or was it me not wanting them to think I was cheap or that my frugality has encroached into our friendship.

 Despite this, I knew that the ‘boss’ thing for me to do was to SAY NO.

 Eventually, I had to come clean and say, 'I am so sorry, I can’t afford it'.